playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

-Now that we have Heroku setup, we're able to `git push heroku master` to have Heroku deploy our `npm start` script.
-This means that anything we put in our `package.json`'s `start` `script` property, then commit and push, will then be ran on our server.
+Now that we have Heroku set up, we're able to `git push heroku master` to have Heroku deploy our `npm start` script.
+This means that anything we put in our `package.json`'s `start` `script` property, then commit and push, will then be run on our server.
 As such, the first thing we need to do is verify that we own that subdomain for Slack to send events to.

 While our `package.json` might have looked like this before: